react-native-camera/react-native-camera/docs/RNCamera.md

  - `quality` (float between 0 to 1.0).
 This property is used to compress the output jpeg file with 1 meaning no jpeg compression will be applied.
 If no value is specified `quality:1` is used.

  - `base64` (boolean true or false) Use this with `true` if you want a base64 representation of the picture taken on the return data of your promise.
 If no value is specified `base64:false` is used.

+ - `mirrorImage` (boolean true or false).
+Use this with `true` if you want the resulting rendered picture to be mirrored (inverted in the vertical axis).
+If no value is specified `mirrorImage:false` is used.

  - `exif` (boolean true or false) Use this with `true` if you want a exif data map of the picture taken on the return data of your promise.
 If no value is specified `exif:false` is used.